Set Windows Proxy Server system-wide

-The proxy settings stored in Internet Explorer are evaluated by the IE and by all programs that can access the Internet Explorer settings.
+The proxy settings stored in Internet Explorer are evaluated by IE, as well as by all programs that can access the Internet Explorer settings.

-So that proxy settings can be used by the whole system, ie also by applications that have been created in .NET, eg Powershell, WinRM, WU they have to be set first.
-The IE remains outside.
-For this we use the command line tool "netsh".
+So that proxy settings can be used by the entire system, i.e. also by applications such as Powershell, WinRM or Windows Update, these settings must first be set.
+After setting the system-wide proxy, the IE remains outside.
+For this we use the command line tool “netsh”.

 netsh winhttp show proxy